Nitrokey/nitrokey-documentation/source/components/software/nk-app2/pin.rst

 .. important::

-    Each function FIDO2, OTP or OpenPGP Card is assigned a separate PIN, which is managed separately.
+    Each function FIDO2, passwords, PIV or OpenPGP Card is assigned a separate PIN, which is managed separately.

 First Steps:
 ^^^^^^^^^^^^